moskensoap/MUR-packages/README.md

 [murpkg](https://github.com/moskensoap/murpkg) is the package manager for this repository.
 It can add other GitHub repositories if their PKGBUILD files' `pkgname` contains `__`.

 Using murpkg to automatically install, remove, and upgrade packages is recommended.
-Additionally, murpkg itself is available in this repository and can be upgraded using murpkg.
+Additionally, murpkg is available in this repository and can be upgraded by itself.

 First, you should manually install murpkg by following the steps below.